chabdullah7/FastAPI_Project/README.md

 # Overview

-This project implements a REST API that exposes a machine learning model for prediction.
+This project implements a API that exposes a machine learning model for prediction.
 The API is built using **FastAPI**, integrates **JWT authentication** for security, and uses **Redis caching** to optimize prediction performance.

 The system is designed to simulate a real-world production API used in AI applications.